 4. How do the sales metrics (number of phone calls and emails) compare to those in Finland?
 Is it more difficult to book a meeting by phone in Sweden than in Finland?

 In general, getting a hold of people and booking meetings over the phone is relatively easy in all the Nordic markets.
-If you use a data-driven approach and try to make sure you reach out to prospects at the best possible time, you can boost your numbers up a lot.
-Based on our own data, you need to do 50-100 % more phone calls / emails per meeting in Sweden, but the numbers are still very low compared to the UK or the US, for example.
+In that sense, expanding to the Nordics is easy.
+Additionally, if you use a data-driven approach and try to make sure you reach out to prospects at the best possible time, you can boost your numbers up a lot.
+Based on our own data, you need to do 50-100 percent more phone calls/emails per meeting in Sweden, but the numbers are still very low compared to the UK or the US, for example.

 5. If you have to call twice the amount of prospects to get a meeting in Sweden compared to Finland, what is the upside of that?
 Bigger deals?
 Longer customer relationships?
 What?